Marcos Mateo

 Marcos Aurelio Mateo Lora (born April 18, 1984) is a Dominican right-handed former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Chicago Cubs and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.
+He played in Major League Baseball (MLB) for the Chicago Cubs and San Diego Padres, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Playing career

 Cincinnati Reds

-In 2004, Mateo was signed as an amateur free agent by the Cincinnati Reds.
-Upon joining the Reds, Mateo joined their Rookie level minor league affiliate, the Gulf Coast League (GCL) Reds.
-In one season with the GCL Reds, he pitched in 13 games, had a 4–3 win–loss record, a 4.30 Earned Run Average (ERA), and a 1.46 WHIP.
-For the 2006 season, he joined the Billings Mustangs of the Pioneer League where in 18 games, he went 5–1 with a 4.30 ERA and a 1.40 WHIP.
-Mateo joined the Class-A Dayton Dragons in 2007 where he put together a 3.50 ERA, 63 strikeouts, and a 1.278 WHIP in 41 games.
+On February 13, 2004, Mateo was signed as an international free agent by the Cincinnati Reds.
+Upon joining the Reds, Mateo joined their Rookie-level minor league affiliate, the Gulf Coast League Reds.
+In one season with the GCL Reds, he pitched in 13 games, had a 4–3 win–loss record, a 4.30 Earned Run Average (ERA), 23 strikeouts, and a 1.46 WHIP.

+In the 2006 season, Mateo joined the Billings Mustangs of the rookie-level Pioneer League, where in 18 games, he went 5–1 with a 4.30 ERA and 30 strikeouts.
+Mateo spent the 2007 campaign with the Single-A Dayton Dragons, where he put together a 3.50 ERA, 63 strikeouts, and a 1.278 WHIP in 41 appearances.